 There are loads of similarities between the two processes.
 For example, both require intense research into the client, their target market, and their competitors, and both require extensive testing, revisions, and guidelines.

 Because of these similarities, it’s safe to use brand identity pricing as a starting point for brand voice creation.
-Ianvadas.com provides a nice pricing structure based on organization size that you can base your brand voice creation pricing on.
+Ianvadas.com provides a nice pricing structure based on organization size to base your brand voice creation pricing on.
 He lays out the pricing like so:

 |Business size||Revenue||Branding spend|